magonazz1/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## Overview

-This projct covers a set of Bash scripts and a C program focused on processes and signals.
+This project covers a set of Bash scripts and a C program focused on processes and signals.
 The tasks involve creating scripts to display process information, managing processes, and handling signals.
 Additionally, a C program is provided to demonstrate the creation of zombie processes.

 ## Tasks